In an effort to hold myself accountable to my yearly goals, I post the progress made at the end of each month.

 13. Attend at least five Moth events with the intention of telling a story.

-If you would like to attend this upcoming StorySLAM with me, please let me know.
+If you would like to attend either of these StorySLAMS with me, please let me know.
 I’m always looking for company.

 14. Complete the necessary revisions of our rock opera (The Clowns) so that it can be staged as a full production in 2013.